kbordon/track-suggester/README.md

 ## Description

 _This is a brief survey to help potential students determine the programming language that suit them.
 It will take a user's name, and then have them answer questions.
-Using branching and JavaScript, it will display one of five programming language, or failing to choose one, will encourage the user to try again._
+Using branching and JavaScript, it will display one of five programming language, or failing to choose one, will encourage the user to try again.
+A preview of this survey can be seen at [here](https://kbordon.github.io/track-suggester) or copy this url "https://kbordon.github.io/track-suggester"._

 ## Setup/Installation Requirements